[email protected]

 Step 2: Register Your Business with the Corporate Affairs Commission (CAC)

-The Corporate Affairs Commission (CAC) is the body responsible for registering businesses in Nigeria.
+The Corporate Affairs Commission (CAC) is the only authorised federal government agency responsible for registration of businesses in Nigeria.

 Steps to Register: